From stopcocks to boilers, water pressure to fuse boxes, 62% of the nation admit they know very little about how their homes actually function...

 Making a claim

-You should call your insurance company to report your claim immediately.
+You should report the claim to your insurance company as soon as possible.
 For straightforward claims, a quick cash settlement may be possible for you to arrange your own repairs.

 Alternatively, insurance companies will arrange a contractor to visit your home and assess the water damage.
 The contractor will establish what work is needed and if any specialist work is required (like asbestos removal or drying), they’ll explain what this means and who will do the work.
 If a claim isn’t covered, they’ll let you know as soon as possible.

-Water damage claims can sometimes involve lots of different people, therefore it’s important you know who’s doing what and who to contact about your claim.
+Serious damage such as water leaks can sometimes involve lots of different people, therefore it’s important you know who’s doing what and who to contact about your claim.
 If the insurance company has appointed a contractor to complete the repair, they’ll be your main point of contact for everything related to your claim.
 If a drying company or asbestos specialist are appointed, these companies will be coordinated through your insurance provider's contractor.